Startech-tuncer/esp32s2/README.md

 # esp32s2
-esp32s2 espi ILI9163 ve diğerleri çok hızlı bişekilde çalışıyor teşekürler bodmer.
-Yardıma ihtiyacı olan yazsın.
+esp32s2 espi ILI9163 and others are working very fast thanks bodmer.
+Write if you need help.